top of page

 Ternes Burton registration pins

-Ternes Burton is a small company in Minnesota USA and is widely known for making register pins and stripping tabs.
+Ternes Burton is a small company in Minnesota, USA, widely known for making register pins and stripping tabs.

 Ternes Burton register pins are buttons welded to a stainless steel base.